noahbenson/neuropythy-tutorials/README.md

 A set of tutorial notebooks for [neuropythy](https://github.com/noahbenson/neuropythy).

-**Author**: Noah C. Benson &lt;[nben@nyu.edu](mailto:nben@nyu.edu)&gt;
+**Author**: Noah C. Benson &lt;[nben@uw.edu](mailto:nben@uw.edu)&gt;

 This github repository encodes a set of tutorials for the neuropythy software library.
-This repository is currently under construction, but as of 2020-05-26, the ROI-drawing tutorial is available.

-The tutorials themselves are in notebooks (`work/*ipynb` in this repository) that can be executed inside of a [docker](https://docker.com/) container.
-In order to run this tutorial, you will need to have docker installed (or, you can install all the python dependencies locally, but docker is generally easier).
-In addition, if you want to use a Human Connectome Project (HCP) subject as your example subject, you will also need a set of Amazon S3 credentials from the HCP.
+The tutorials themselves are in notebooks (`tutorials/*.ipynb` in this repository) that can be executed inside of a [docker](https://docker.com/) container.
+In order to run this tutorial, you will either need to install and configure neuropythy yourself (see the [neuropythy GitHub page](https://github.com/noahbenson/neuropythy)), or you will need to have docker installed.
+If you are new to Python, then Docker is generally easier.

+In addition, if you want to use a Human Connectome Project (HCP) subject as an example subject, or if you want to follow along with any HCP tutorial, you will also need a set of Amazon S3 credentials from the HCP.
 To obtain these credentials, visit their [database site](https://db.humanconnectome.org/), register for the site, then request Amazon S3 credentials for the 1200 subject release (see the ["Getting HCP Credentials" section](#credentials) below for detailed instructions).

+### Running the Tutorials

 To run the tutorial, make sure that your local port 8888 is free, then perform the following: